A “Peak” into the Study Abroad Experience in Italy

 A unique component of the tour gives travelers an inside view of the life of student musicians participating in the College’s Study Abroad program in Todi.
 Travelers will take guided tours of Todi’s closed or “hidden churches” and other archeological sites that are not open to the public, followed by the chance to observe master classes for piano, cello and voice in beautiful, historic settings.
 The trip includes site seeing, luncheons and dinner with students and faculty, and a seat at the final concert of the Todi Study Abroad program.

 “We’re delighted to offer old and new friends and patrons of the College of Music the opportunity to experience the wonders of the ‘Green Heart’ of Italy,” says James Forger, Dean of the College of Music.
 “This immersive experience comes with a life-time of memories, as well as the chance to see first-hand how the musical learning process develops through intensive lessons and master classes to the concert stage.
 This international study abroad program has a remarkable impact that will delight the listener.”

 View and download the brochure: Experience Umbria: The Green Heart of Italy (PDF)

-“Experience Umbria: The Green Heart of Italy” runs from June 16 to June 26, 2017 and is limited to 14 travelers, with five spots remaining.
+“Experience Umbria: The Green Heart of Italy” runs from June 15 to June 25, 2018 and is limited to 14 travelers.
+Reservation deposit due on or before February 5, 2018.
 For information on how you can be part of this small group tour, please contact Rebecca Surian, senior director of development for the College of Music, at firstname.lastname@example.org or by calling 517-353-9872.